Show by Label

 I used this unit extensively while testing the 100 MHz differential probe design that my friend and I designed recently.
 Look at our blogs that details this project.
 We could only really characterize the diff probe with the fast edges.
 That alone was worth the trouble to build this unit.

-In addition, after having now completed three working Global Positioning System Disciplined Oscillator (GPSDO) units on another project, not described on my blog yet, I wanted to test a couple of things.
+In addition, after having now completed three working Global Positioning System Disciplined Oscillator (GPSDO) units on another project, described on this blog, I wanted to test a couple of things.
 For this test I needed a very stable and precise 1 second clock signal, to replace the jittery but very precise 1s pulse coming from the GPS unit that drives the GPSDO.
 This is a perfect task for this unit, but it needed a "final" modification.

 To feed the unit with the extremely precise GPSDO 10MHz output, I added a BNC connector to the back panel, and wired that to the oscillator input pins on the main board.
 From now on, I will connect the 10MHz square wave output of one of the GPSDO units to this input to create a very precise 10MHz base clock.
 In order to get the master 20MHz clock back, I needed to change the configuration of the PLL multiplier chip from 4x to 2x.
 I also no longer needed the 5MHz oscillator, so I took it out.